Blane245/musicgenerator/README.md

     where $x_t$ is the new attribute value at time $t$, $x_0$ is initial attribute value, $\alpha$ is the trend, $\sigma$ is the dispersion variable, and $\N$ is the Gaussian noise function which generates a random variable with mean $0$ and standard deviation $\sigma\sqrt{t}$.
     * A Euclidean Rhythm algorithm is used to determine a beat pattern and the notes selectable with in octave.
         * The number of beats in the measure is specified along with the number of 'on beats'.
 An 'on beat' is one that will produce a sound from the current preset, while an 'off beat' is silent no matter what preset is currently active.
 If the measure length and on beat count are the same, all notes will be played.
         * The number of notes in an octave determines which presets are available for use by the note parameter.
-When the note algorithm selects a midi value, the value is modified to the closest selectable midi number.
+When the note algorithm selects a pitch value, the value is modified to the closest selectable pitch number.
 If the number of notes in the octave is set to 12, all notes in teh octave will be heard.
     * A Gaussian noise algorithm is used to apply noise the note's sample.
 The noise amplitude determines the gain of the noise signal.
 The frequency of the noise is given in hertz.
 If the amplitude or frequency is 0, no noise is applied.
 The Gaussian noise equation is  $$\varphi(z)=\frac {1}{2\pi\sigma}e^{-\frac {(z-\mu)^2}{2\sigma^2}}$$ where $\sigma$ is the noise frequency and $\mu$ is zero.
 The equation for the signal after adding the noise is $$s(t)=\frac {sin(2\pi(s_i(t)+\varphi(\rho))t)}{(1+\sigma)}$$ where $s(t)$ is the signal with applied noise, $\rho$ is a Gaussian-distributed random number, $t$ is the time and $s(t)_i$ is the instrument's signal at time $t$.